-In order for a navigational system driven by EEG feedback to be fully usable, the next required development would be to implement the system with a human-in-the-loop in real time.
+In the previous chapter, I showed that it is possible to use detailed EEG feedback, combined with a machine learning model, to navigate towards targets and identify when they have been reached in an efficient manner.
+In order for a system such as this to be fully usable, the next required development would be to implement the system with a human-in-the-loop in real time.
 As such, the proposed approach for including the human-in-the-loop is discussed in this chapter.

-In the field of BCI, considerably more attention has been paid to the training and adaptation of classifiers and machine learning systems than the training and adaptation of users [90,127].
-Nonetheless, the effects of different training and feedback approaches on the human-in-the-loop have been investigated in some depth in active BCI [127].
-For example, a variety of different feedback modalities have been shown to improve user performance in BCI for stroke rehabilitation [3].
-Meanwhile, biased feedback has been shown to reduce classification accuracy for users who already proficiently control a BCI, but can improve accuracy for users who were previously performing at or near chance level [8].
-In BCI based on mental tasks, adaptive feedback methods have been recommended to enhance performance [90].
+In the field of BCI, considerably more attention has been paid to the training and adaptation of classifiers and machine learning systems than the training and adaptation of users [95,135].
+Nonetheless, the effects of different training and feedback approaches on the human-in-the-loop have been investigated in some depth in active BCI [135].
+For example, a variety of different feedback modalities have been shown to improve user performance in BCI for stroke rehabilitation [4].
+Meanwhile, biased feedback has been shown to reduce classification accuracy for users who already proficiently control a BCI, but can improve accuracy for users who were previously performing at or near chance level [9].
+In BCI based on mental tasks, adaptive feedback methods have been recommended to enhance performance [95].

 Comparatively little is known about the effects of feedback, or user adaptation, in passive or reactive BCI systems.
-However, it has been shown that appropriate and timely feedback can modulate ERP responses in a P300-based BCI, and thus improve performance [7].
+However, it has been shown that appropriate and timely feedback can modulate ERP responses in a P300-based BCI, and thus improve performance [8].
 Therefore, these factors are important considerations with a human-in-the-loop reactive BCI.